Title: The Martian

 It felt repetitive in many respects because of the initial dust storm that caused Mark to be stranded with no communication etc and look okay, I get it.
 You’re on Mars, stuff will ALWAYS go wrong etc but first and foremost this is the type of book that needs to have a greater emphasis on originality and plot twists that you don’t see coming.
 When I read the book I wasn’t surprised once.
 I saw everything coming which really saddened me.
 I love to be surprised but I wasn’t once when I read this.

 The ending of the film surrounding Mark’s rescue felt much more tense to me than in the book.
-In the book I thought it was too rushed because so much time had been given to that dumb dust cloud so in the film I was happier that there was a crap tonne more drama even if it was immensely eye roll worthy.
+In the book I thought it was too rushed because so much time had been given to that irritating dust cloud so in the film I was happier that there was a tonne more drama even if it was immensely eye roll worthy.

 I could certainly have lived without that.